 We welcome new projects and potential collaborations.

 We are always open to expand our Erasmus+ participation in regards to sustainable development goals, bilinguals, digitalization (ICT, AI), staff well-being.
 Professional development for schools and preschools is something we continuously strive to progress further.
-If you are interested in collaborating with us, please contact Fareeha or Kosma and perhaps we can get something started in the near future.
+If you are interested in collaborating with us, please contact Fareeha and perhaps we can get something started in the near future.

 Our Coordinators